torvalds/linux/Documentation/spi/spi-summary.rst

 Note that the clock mode is relevant as soon as the chipselect goes active.
-So the host must set the clock to inactive before selecting a slave, and the slave can tell the chosen polarity by sampling the clock level when its select line goes active.
+So the host must set the clock to inactive before selecting a target, and the target can tell the chosen polarity by sampling the clock level when its select line goes active.
 That's why many devices support for example both modes 0 and 3:  they don't care about polarity, and always clock data in/out on rising clock edges.